LNSGroup/msgym/README.md

 ## Citation

-If you use MS-Human-700 or msgym in academic work, please cite:
+If you use MS-Human-700 or msgym, please cite our ICRA 2024 paper and other related ones.

 ```bibtex
 @inproceedings{zuo2024self,